ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 verify the `Origin` header to ensure that the specified origin is allowed to access the server in question.

-From the client perspective, an Http3Transport session is established when the client receives a 200 response.
-From the server perspective, a session is established once it sends a 200 response.
-Both endpoints MUST NOT open any streams or send any datagrams before the session is established.
+From the client's perspective, an Http3Transport session is established when the client receives a 200 response.
+From the server's perspective, a session is established once it sends a 200 response.
+Both endpoints MUST NOT open any streams or send any datagrams on a given session before that session is established.
 Http3Transport does not support 0-RTT.

-## Limiting Number of Simultaneous Sessions
+## Limiting the Number of Simultaneous Sessions

 From the flow control perspective, Http3Transport sessions count against the stream flow control just like regular HTTP requests, since they are established